Resting heart rate (RHR) can be a robust measure for fitness and general health. Here's why you measure it and how you can decrease it.

 Why Measure RHR?

 As with most biometrics, Resting Heart Rate provides insights into your overall health, suggesting general well-being and potential health hazards that can inform your daily lifestyle decisions.

 Knowing their RHR and your Maximum Heart Rate (MHR) can help athletes determine heart rate-based training areas.
 Spikes in RHR may show with overtraining where an athlete is bound to take a rest day, something else in a training regiment is amiss, or may even imply an oncoming cold or disease.

 How to Lower RHR

 - Alcohol and smoking.
 Regular drinking and smoking increase stress on the heart and cardiovascular systems.
-Cutting or eliminating these practices completely reduces RHR dramatically.
+Cutting or eliminating these practices reduces RHR dramatically.

 - Manage Weight.
 Maintaining good weight produces enhanced metabolic and energy efficiency within the body, reducing the heart's stress and reducing the RHR.

 - Meditation.
 Long, slow breathing can help control the heart rate and, over time, it can also help reduce RHR.